Skip to main content

 3) Decision rules during the race

-Simple rules limit decision-making fatigue: check hydration, then carbohydrate flow, then tolerance.
+Simple rules reduce decision fatigue: check hydration first, then carb flow, then tolerance.

-If digestive symptoms appear, return to a more conservative concentration zone and then reassess.
+If digestive symptoms appear, go back to a more conservative concentration zone and reassess.

 Point 1